-From Jan 2015 to Sep 2016, MacArthur missed 18 of 1,277 roll call votes, which is 1.4%.
-This is better than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2015 to Mar 2017, MacArthur missed 23 of 1,519 roll call votes, which is 1.5%.
+This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|